viarnes/expensator/README.md

 - Implement database client initialization and migrations
 - Configure OpenAI agent runtime
 - Wire up Telegram bot event handlers and business logic

+## Deployment & Webhook Automation

+- Production deployments run on Vercel.
+After each push to `main`, the GitHub Actions workflow `.github/workflows/set-telegram-webhook.yml` automatically reconfigures the Telegram webhook by running `npm run set-webhook`.
+- Provide the following repository secrets so the workflow can authenticate:
+  - `TELEGRAM_BOT_TOKEN`
+  - `TELEGRAM_WEBHOOK_SECRET` _(leave blank to skip secret validation)_
+  - `VERCEL_PROJECT_PRODUCTION_URL` (for example, `expensator.vercel.app`)
+- You can also trigger the workflow manually from the GitHub Actions tab if you need to reapply the webhook.